PriyankaChoudhary9877/Notepad_Clone/README.md

 ## How It Works

 The application allows users to write and edit text in a window.
-Users can create new files, open existing text files, and save their work.
-It uses basic file handling operations to manage data.
+Users can create new files, open existing ones, and save their work.
+It also includes an option to secure files with a password and switch between light and dark themes.

 ## How to Run